raheelaahmed/crochet-guide/README.md

-### Note:

-My file adds automatic self-closing tags on "save" in Gitpod.

-I  have used lighthouse as well for testing,here are the results:
+I  have used lighthouse  in div tools to check the accessibility, here are the results: